kashan16/Sudoko_Solver/README.md

 ## Overview

-The Sudoku Solver is a C++ program designed to solve Sudoku puzzles efficiently.
+The Sudoku Solver is a program designed to solve Sudoku puzzles efficiently.
 The program takes an incomplete Sudoku grid as input and employs backtracking to fill in the missing numbers, following the rules of Sudoku.
 This project is a great tool for Sudoku enthusiasts who want to quickly solve puzzles or verify solutions.

 ## Features